-Seahawks taking advantage of Coby Bryant’s versatility to keep him on field
+Seahawks taking advantage of Coby Bryant’s versatility to keep him on the field

 He showed that Thursday night with his hit on Reagor among four tackles on 39 snaps.

 “I thought that Coby did really well,’’ Carroll said Saturday.
-“Remember the mock game Coby played really well also.
+“Remember the mock game, Coby played really well also.
 He’s really getting comfortable playing back there on the back end.
 He’s been really physical.
 Noticeably one of the best hitters out there.
 I’m really pleased to see that coming from the corner spot and the nickel spot.
 That’s a good statement he’s made.
 He’s really serious about getting everything in order.”

 What Bryant has also been is durable.